intersystems-ready-hackathon/ready-2026-team-05/README.md

 We have person and appointment classes.
 Tools:
-GetAppts(Person) - Gets the schedule for a person GetSchedule(InitialDate, FinalDate) - Gets the schedule for everyone within the specified date range
+AddPerson(...) - Adds a person to the database GetAppointmentsForPerson(Person, StartDate, EndDate) - Gets the schedule for a person within the specified date range GetAppointmentsForFamily(FamilyName, InitialDate, FinalDate) - Gets the schedule for family members within the specified date range

 ## Setup Instructions [Optional]